steve-mt/laravel-docker/readme.md

     $ composer dump-autoload
     ```

+# More Information
+You can find more information on how to use the docker containers in the wiki [here](https://github.com/SteveAzz/laravel-docker/wiki)
+***

 If you encounter any problem please do not hesitate to open up an issue I'll do my best to help.